Neerali Review: A Dwindling Cliffhanger That Manages To Thrill At Parts!

 Neerali is majorly set in one location and it has to be said that the director hasn't done complete justice with his work.
 While he was impressive with his packaging in the first half, the things went haywire in the second half, during which he was rushing through to get to the predictable finishing point without convincing the audiences about the proceedings.

-The cinematography by (add) is decent and at the same time, editing was just OK.
+The cinematography by Santhosh Thundiyil is splendid and at the same time, editing was just OK.
 The film depends too much on VFX and the team has done a decent job, except the song sequences.
 The songs by Stephen Devassy were good and the BGM too was nice.

 Mohanlal has done complete justice to the role of Sunny George and he has come up with a notable performance.
 At times, it is his convincing performance as the lead character, which shoulders the film from going too low in the second half.
 Suraj Venjaramoodu gets to play a meaty role and he has done a fine job.
 Dileesh Pothan was wasted in a poorly written role and same was the case with Nadhiya Moidu.
 At the same time, Parvatii Nair has impressed with her performance.
 Nasser too was wasted in a miniscule role.